juxt/yada/dev/resources/user-guide.md

 ## Parameters

-Parameters are an integral part of many requests.
+Parameters are an integral part of many web requests.
 Since APIs form the basis of integration between software, it is useful to be able to declare parameter expectations.